Manifolds with nonnegative curvature operator of the second kind: Introduction

 The paper is organized as follows.
-In Section 2, we introduce the notion of curvature operator of the second kind, state some conventions and definitions, and collect some examples on which the curvature operator of the second kind can be computed explicitly.
-In Section 3, we examine curvature operator of the second kind in dimension three and prove Theorem \ref{thm 3d}.
-Section 4 is devoted to establishing various algebraic relations between curvature operator of the second kind and other frequently used curvature conditions.
-In Section 5, we prove Theorem \ref{thm irreducible}.
-In Section 6, we prove Theorem \ref{thm kahler} under a weaker assumption.
-The proof of Theorem \ref{thm Nishikawa} is presented in Section 7.
+In Section 2, we give an introduction to the curvature operator of the second kind, state some conventions and definitions, and collect some examples on which the eigenvalues of the curvature operator of the second kind can be computed explicitly.
+In Section 3, we examine the curvature operator of the second kind in dimension three and prove Theorem \ref{thm 3d}.
+Section 4 is devoted to establishing various algebraic relations between the curvature operator of the second kind and other frequently used curvature conditions such as sectional curvature, Ricci curvature and isotropic curvature.
+In Section 5, we study the curvature operator of the second kind on product manifolds and prove Theorem \ref{thm irreducible}.
+In Section 6, we prove Theorem \ref{thm kahler} under a slightly weaker assumption.
+Finally, the proof of Theorem \ref{thm Nishikawa} is presented in Section 7.